OCA/product-attribute/base_product_mass_addition/README.rst

 Known issues / Roadmap
 ======================

-The module uses Form emulation from backend.
-Once onchange_helper is stabilized, we should switch to it because it is more robust and has better perfs.

-Also adding new implementations would be great: on sale.order or on stock.picking.batch for instance.
+Adding new implementations would be great: on sale.order or on stock.picking.batch for instance.

 Bug Tracker